 You can also sail west from Palermo towards Trapani where you can discover the tranquil Aegadian Islands of Favignana, Levanzo and Marettimo.
 Here you can find an anchorage and several buoy fields.

-Along the northern coast from Palermo towards Porto Rosa in Tonnarella, you can rest at the marinas of San Nicola l’Arena and Cefalù which offer hundreds of berthing spots on pontoons that allow for stopping and visiting these gorgeous towns if desired - always having the freedom to lift anchor and move on whenever you fell like it.
+Along the northern coast from Palermo towards Porto Rosa in Tonnarella, you can rest at the marinas of San Nicola l’Arena and Cefalù which offer hundreds of berthing spots on pontoons that allow for stopping and visiting these gorgeous towns if desired - always having the freedom to lift anchor and sail on whenever you feel like it.

 You can also sail west from Palermo towards Trapani where you can discover the tranquil Aegadian Islands...

 Sicily enjoys a long sailing season with warm temperatures and good winds lasting from April through October.
-As this is a popular cruising ground in the summer, it’s a good idea to book ahead to be sure of availability for the sites you’d like to visit as you island hop.
-The seas around these parts are generally very pleasant to sail in, and if you haven't got a license, you can always book a skipper with Zizoo to help you navigate your Sicily yacht charter.
+As this is a popular cruising ground in the summer, it’s a good idea to book your sailing holiday ahead to be sure of availability for the sites you’d like to visit as you island hop.
+The seas around these parts are generally very pleasant to sail in, and if you haven't got a license, you can always book a skippered sailing holiday in Sicily with Zizoo to help you navigate your yacht during your sailing trip.

 Sicily enjoys a long sailing season with warm temperatures and good winds lasting from April through October.

 Tonnarella makes a great stopping point from Palermo before seeing the islands.
 Here wind speeds are generally north-westerly with an average force of 3 to 4.
 Entrance depths in the sea at Tonnarella are at about 2.5 metres.
 Waves above about half a metre are rare, and air surface temperatures in the 30s are common with water surface temperatures of about 25°C. Around the islands there are occasional gales during the early summer, but these are relatively rare, especially during high summer.